 Mothers love spending time in the kitchen cooking for their children and they will never get tired in doing it for them, whatever the circumstances and whatever the age or marital status of their children are.

-My body is already twice the size of my mama, but there are times that when I get out of my room (I work home base), she will always greet me with a smile and will offer something — a dish that she cooked.
+My body is already twice the size of my momma, but there are times that when I get out of my room (I work home base), she will always greet me with a smile and will offer something — a dish that she cooked.

 She also loves to experiment and will ask me to judge.
 Just a few days ago, she showed her experiment she called “Bangus Steak” and it was fantastic.
 I asked for her recipe and she happily obliged.